 Effect of ungulates on seedling survival

 To assess ungulate effects on seedling survival, we set up paired plots in eight selected karst forest sites in northern Guam.
 At each site, we erected a 1.8-m tall chicken-wire fence around one plot, and left the adjacent plot unfenced, allowing ungulate access.
 Each seedling plot covered an area of about 3.5 m x 5.5 m.
 The fenced and unfenced plots were placed so that individual pairs had similar canopy cover, rockiness, slope, and ground cover, as well as similar adult tree composition, density, heights, and diameters.
 While species composition of adult trees already present was almost impossible to match exactly, species composition often overlapped.
-Using linear mixed effect models to compare the fenced and unfenced treatments, we found no significant differences in numbers of adult trees (p=0.22), canopy cover (p=0.92), average diameter at breast height (p=0.78), and average height of adult trees (p=0.85) between paired plots.
+Using linear mixed effect models and the lsmeans package for posthoc comparisons, we compared the fenced and unfenced treatments and found no significant differences in numbers of adult trees (p=0.22), canopy cover (p=0.92), average diameter at breast height (p=0.78), and average height of adult trees (p=0.85) between paired plots.
 We avoided gaps, depressions in the substrate, or any other features that might have caused a difference between the paired plots outside of our treatments.

 We selected six species for this experiment encompassing a variety of common native and one introduced tree that occur in Guam’s karst forests: Carica papaya, Morinda citrifolia, Ochrosia oppositifolia (synonym Neisosperma oppositifolia), Aglaia mariannensis, Premna serratifolia, and Psychotria mariana.
 All are common components of Guam’s limestone karst forests, although the non-native C. papaya tends to favor edges, and P. mariana is less common than the other species.
 For each species, we collected seeds from at least five trees and at least four different sites to minimize maternal effects and effects of local adaptation.
 The date of seed collection and subsequent out-planting was staggered by species due to differences in fruiting phenology.
 Seeds were planted under 60% shadecloth at a nursery in Guam and allowed to grow in these conditions until they had fully rooted and grown their first true leaves.
 At this point, the seedlings were transported to the exclosure sites for out-planting.